cmitsakopoulos/Paris-Saclay_Notes/Term_2/methods_for_phylogeny/course.md

 Whereas for **Archaea** often assume the survivability of **extremophiles**; able to survive in ***highly alkaline, or acidic conditions, or even 121C***.

 Remember that eukaryotes can mostly survive up to 62C, to compare.

+==Robert Whittacker== was the one who re-arranged the kingdoms for fungi, separating them from **protists** (unicellular) and creating a new kingdom for **filamentous** **multicellular** organisms such as Fungi.

+- What was termed as **Monera** in the old classification, he designated them **Prokaryotes**.

+## Microbiota

+A microbiome has by extension, a **colective genome** *derived from its multiple components*:

+To analyse a microbiota, one should "ask" some questions:

+- What is there?
+What are the components?
+What are their differences and proportions?
+- What are these components doing themselves or in conjunction with each other, what is their purpose?
+How do they transform their environment?